 Semal said Calkins was instrumental in creating the Emmons fellowship program, which brings two postdoctoral clinicians to Emmons for a year of training, work and integrating Emmons’ services.
 She also said he has focused on helping students through clinical work.

 “First and foremost, he’s one of the best clinicians I’ve ever met,” Semal said.
 “He used that clinical knowledge and experience to figure out how to meet the needs of a growing number of students with a limited amount of resources, and he’s refined that through the years.”

 Semal said after listening to student feedback, Emmons has also decided to replace its two postdoctoral fellowship roles with one full-time licensed therapist.
 Edden Agonafer and Darius Fatemi currently serve as the postdoctoral fellows.
 She said the search process for this new therapist will follow the same timeline as the search for the new director of counseling and there will also be opportunities for community input into that decision.
-According to Semal, this staffing change will increase the total number of clinical hours offered by Emmons because the postdoctoral fellows spend part of their time training rather than doing clinical work.
-She said this change will allow the new director to focus more on oversight of the counseling services and community outreach.
+According to Semal, though this staffing change will not necessarily increase clinical hours, this new permanent staff member will have to spend less time training than the post-doctoral fellows, making them more available.
+As a result, the new full-time staff member will be able to practice clinical hours equal to the total amount of clinical hours practiced by the two post-doctoral fellows.
+She said this staffing change will allow the new director to focus more on oversight of the counseling services and community outreach.

 Venitia Boyce (senior), student life liaison for the Diversity and Equity Board and a member of the search committee for the new director of counseling, said at their first meeting the committee discussed important guiding points for the search.